CodeWithIrshad18/Test/README.md

+i have this full js , yes timer is showing but in background there is face recognition with Location is happening

 <script>
 document.addEventListener("DOMContentLoaded", function () {

     const lastPunch = "@ViewBag.LatestPunchTime";
-    if (!lastPunch) return;  // If no punch, allow everything
+    if (!lastPunch) return;

-    // lastPunch format = "HH:mm"
     const today = new Date();
     const [hh, mm] = lastPunch.split(":").map(Number);